drunot/BetterAppWriter/README.md

 ## Licence

 This product is released under the GPL 3.0 License.
 Microsoft.Xaml.Behaviors, Lib.Harmony, Newtonsoft.Json, and WarpDLL are under the MIT License.
+The program AppWriter that this is an add-on to, has a commercial license and is owned and distributed by Wizkids A/S.